I learned of this remedy when I took my oldest daughter to a naturopathic physician for pink eye. Since then, I've used it dozens of times.

 Many years ago, I took my oldest daughter to a naturopathic physician for a severe case of pink eye.
-I have used his treatment ever since, and treated dozens of cases of pink eye without doctors.
+I have used his treatment ever since and treated dozens of cases of pink eye without doctors.
 Please be sure to treat the proper condition.
-If you are at all in doubt of the eye symptoms presented, please consult a physician.
+If you are at all in doubt about the eye symptoms presented, please consult a physician.

 The best and easiest remedy for pink eye is to apply castor oil (seek out sterile castor oil) at the first sign of eye irritation.
 If you catch it early, this will literally fix it overnight.

 To apply, spread castor oil liberally over the upper and lower eyelids.
 Don’t worry about whether it’s getting into the eye itself, or the inflamed tissues of the underside of the eyelids.
 I think it seeps into the eye on its own and would work fine even if it didn’t.

 Castor oil is not harmful to the eyes.
 It was formerly used in ophthalmology before an eye examination to prevent eye irritation.

 Applying castor oil to the eye will cloud the vision, so do this at night before going to bed, if possible.
 On the other hand, don’t delay this treatment either, if at all possible.

 This approach is for more severe cases.
 Sometimes you won’t catch a case of pink eye early enough to effect an overnight cure just by smearing castor oil around the eye.